Main Navigation Redesign for

 PROBLEM

-• visual clutter and noise
+• Visual clutter and noise are competing with core workflows

 RESEARCH